tgnemecek/core-website/src/collections/pages/learning.md

 ---
 template: ServicePage
 title: CORE Business
-subtitle: Evolve your company with The Balancing Act's agile, systemic strategies
+subtitle: Humanize and Balance your company with our systemic strategies for success
 explanation:
   text: >-
     **We help businesses implement sustainable change** by using the holistic